xMakaco/dpo-potential-in-dialogue-games/README.md

   collect_onpolicy_pairs.py       harvest rounds from scored rollouts (by outcome) generate_onpolicy_comments.py   LLM judge reflection comments on aborted/failed rounds distill_onpolicy_pairs.py       comments -> concrete (chosen, rejected) pairs.
-                                  Only the bare corrected moves, not the whole reflection, where kept in the final study prompts.py                      the reflection prompts llm_wrapper.py                  LLM judges clients data/dpo_pairs/           the exact pair files used for every reported run eval_results/             scored summaries (clemscore/statscore) for every reported run (because of size limitations, the whole results set with game-playing interactions will be                                uploaded on HF) model_registry.json       clem model configs for all models in the study game_registry.json        points clem at ../clembench
+                                  Only the bare corrected moves, not the whole reflection, were kept in the final study prompts.py                      the reflection prompts llm_wrapper.py                  LLM judges clients data/dpo_pairs/           the exact pair files used for every reported run eval_results/             scored summaries (clemscore/statscore) for every reported run (because of size limitations, the whole results set with game-playing interactions will be uploaded on HF) model_registry.json       clem model configs for all models in the study game_registry.json        points clem at ../clembench
 ```